slowernews/wisdom-tldr/README.md

 You are not you think you are: *you are what you hide*.

 <!--
-you can hide the ugly parts, but you can't make them disappear -->
+You can hide the ugly parts, but you can't make them disappear.
+-->

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*